Lever-age/data-pipeline/README.md

 This currently uses Python 2.7.
 Sorry, SQLAlchemy wasn't working with version 3.

+It also requires this library, in the directory [standardize_us_address](https://github.com/OpenDataDE/standardize-us-address)

 Easiest thing, for now, is to just create a MySQL database just like I did.
 Future versions will allow these to be changed in settings.

 db name: pa_philly_campaign_finance